 Everything from competitors’ websites to their Google ads impressions and shares becomes clear to you.
 The tool also helps you maintain focus since there are potentially dozens or even hundreds of competitors out there.

-But by only showing you competitors that bid on the same search terms as you, it can help focus your attention where it truly counts.
+But only showing you competitors that bid on the same search terms as you can help focus your attention where it truly counts.

 Since it’s pretty much integrated into the Google Keyword research tool, you can conduct PPC keyword research using the information you gleaned from the competition’s Google Ads.